Pir4do/calculator-app/README.md

 # calculator-app
-An Simple Calculator App developed by Hudson and Maycon
+An Simple Calculator App developed by Maycon and Hudson.